 Additionally, to experience a piece of local history, hike through the oak-hickory savanna that surrounds the former home of naturalist Robert Kennicott.
 He founded what is now the Peggy Notebaert Nature Museum which is one of the best places to experience wildlife in Illinois

 Please note, if you’re looking for a longer route or dog-friendly options, consider the 4.5-mile North Branch Trail at the Skokie Lagoons.

-After working up and sweat, Macushia Brewing Company is a good place to cool down.
+After working up a sweat, Macushla Brewing Company is a good place to cool down.
 This modern, yet charming microbrewery welcomes kids and pets which is perfect for family weekends.
 Beer flights, an outdoor patio, and nearby restaurants offering take-out options make it easy to relax here after a long hike in the woods.

 Then Drink Here: Short Fuse Brewing Company – Schiller Park